wesleycamargo/azure-docs.pt-br/articles/hdinsight/hdinsight-apache-storm-tutorial-get-started-linux.md

    >
    >

-## Monitorar a topologia
+## <a name="monitor-the-topology"></a>Monitorar a topologia
 A IU do Storm fornece uma interface Web para trabalhar com as topologias em funcionamento, e é incluída no seu cluster HDInsight.

 Use as etapas a seguir para monitorar a topologia usando a interface do usuário do Storm:

-1. Abra um navegador da Web em https://CLUSTERNAME.azurehdinsight.net/stormui, em que **CLUSTERNAME** é o nome do cluster.
+1. Abra um navegador da Web para https://CLUSTERNAME.azurehdinsight.net/stormui, em que **CLUSTERNAME** é o nome do seu cluster.
 Isso abrirá a interface do usuário do Storm.

    > [!NOTE]
    > Se solicitado a forneça um nome de usuário e senha, insira o administrador de cluster (admin) e a senha que você usou ao criar o cluster.